 As part of the master planning process, staff have categorized and defined the various types of trails in the park, inventoried the miles, and specified the uses and design of each.
-This formal listing allows for assessment of availability of trails for various users in comparison to user group demand.
+This formal listing allows for assessment of availability of trails for various users in comparison to other trail types within the park.
 It will also lead to more standardized maintenance and rule enforcement processes.

 Trail Type Miles in park Allowed Uses Prohibited Uses Surface Shared-Use Trail (Hike-Bike Trail) 3 Non-motorized traffic and pets.
-Horses and motorized vehicles such as golf carts, scooters and hover -boards.
+Horses and motorized vehicles such as golf carts, scooters, and hover-boards.
 10' wide, typically asphalt, some small sections may be concrete or boardwalk.
 Nature Trail 3.93 Pedestrian use only; hiking and walking.
 Snowshoeing is permitted on all Nature Trails except those designated for cross-country skiing.
 Cross-country skiing is permitted on designated trails only.
-Motorized vehicles, running, jogging, pets, bikes and horses.
+Motorized vehicles, running, jogging, pets, bikes, and horses.
 Trail surfaces vary and include asphalt, aggregate, mulch and compacted earth.
 Portions of these trails are accessible, but most are not ADA-compliant.
 Cross-Country Ski Trail 3.85 Cross-country skiing only.
 Many are used for other activities during the summer.
-Motorized vehicles, snowshoes, hiking, bikes, horses and pets.
+Motorized vehicles, snowshoes, hiking, bikes, horses, and pets.
 Snow covered.

 Lake Erie includes over 10 miles of trails.
-Located uniquely along Lake Erie and situated at the mouth of the Huron River, the park is notable for its expanse of beautiful shoreline and the open water.
+The shared use hike-bike trail connects to the Iron Belle Trail, the longest state trail in the nation with two paths to hike or bike between Belle Isle Park in Detroit and Ironwood in the Upper Peninsula.
+Located uniquely along Lake Erie and situated at the mouth of the Huron River, part of the last segment of the nationally designated water trail before it flows into Lake Erie.
+The park is notable for its expanse of beautiful shoreline and the open water.
 Visitors can enjoy the scenic views on the hike-bike trail, nature trails, and boardwalks.